Doing pelvic floor exercises, along with lifestyle changes, are very effective treatment methods for incontinence

 Pelvic floor muscles attach all the way from your tailbone (coccyx) at the back, to your pubic bone at the front and also out towards the sitting bones within your bottom.
 They are the same kind of muscles that are found in your arms and legs which means that we can retrain them, but they have a more specialist job to do.

-Research into urinary and anal incontinence, including the NICE guidelines, has shown that pelvic floor exercises alongside lifestyle changes are the most effective treatment method.
+Pelvic floor exercises alongside lifestyle changes are the most effective treatment for incontinence.
 The good news is that pelvic floor muscle exercises are easy to perform and can be done anywhere.

-How do I do pelvic floor muscle exercises?
+How do I do find my pelvic floor muscles?

 To do the exercises, get yourself into a comfortable position such as lying down with your knees bent or sitting.
 Imagine you are trying to stop yourself from passing wind and urine at the same time by tightening the back passage and pulling it upwards and forwards.